hevayo/ballerina-openai-client/openai.moderations/Module.md

 ```

 ### Step 3: Invoke the connector operation
 1. Now you can use the operations available within the connector.
-Note that they are in the form of remote operations.

     Following is an example on identifying harmful content using the OpenAI moderations model: